Introduction

 Why won't my fridge work off the batteries?

-- If the fridge does not work even when the engine is running, a fuse may be blown, or the 12-volt heating element will be blown.
-The element can be replaced, but mostly the fridge must be removed
+- If the fridge does not work even when the engine is running, a fuse may be blown, or the 12-volt heating element may be blown.
+The element can be replaced, but often the fridge must be removed to do this

-If you have decided that the fridge is past it, then you could replace it with an efficient 12-volt compressor fridge that will run as long as it has a power source.
+If you have decided that the fridge is past its prime, then you could replace it with an efficient 12-volt compressor fridge that will run as long as it has a power source.
 See what we have available

 |